Felt good inside IPL bio-bubble, it was safe: COVID-recovered Seifert | Sports-Games

 He had to stay back in India even after the suspension of the league as he contracted the virus just 24 hours before he was to fly back home with fellow New Zealand players.

-His statement was in contrast to some players of other IPL teams, including Australian Adam Zampa, who said he felt vulnerable inside the IPL bio-bubble in India.
+His statement was in contrast to some other IPL players, including Australian Adam Zampa, who said he felt vulnerable inside the bio-bubble.

-''I got pulled aside and told I'd tested positive and my heart sank straight away when everyone left.
-I was the only overseas player basically still left in India out of the whole tournament.
-That's when things got a little bit real,'' said an emotional Seifert.

 ''Once a few days had gone by, everything had kind of died down a little bit … I knew it was a time of getting through it, looking at the positives.
 I'm getting married in two months so that's exciting.
 My fiancée Morgs – she's quite happy that I'm back a bit earlier so I can help plan for that.

 ''I'm lucky that having Covid has very minimal-mild symptoms.
 From having the virus and how I'm feeling...It's more about the process of quarantining, being stuck in a room knowing that if I get it I could get it worse, other people could get it worse.''
-PTI SSC SSC PDS PDS
+PTI SSC PDS PM PM

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)